marnix/zigmmverify/README.md

 - For each $a and $p statement, build the corresponding `InferenceRule`.

-  This uses the above iterator.
+  This uses the 'mandatory hypothesis' iterator.

 - For each $p statement, run the proof.
   For compressed proofs, don't decompress-then-run: